2022 Muntinlupa local elections

-Local elections took place in Muntinlupa on May 9, 2022 within the 2022 Philippine general election.
-Voters will elect the elective local posts in the city: the mayor, vice mayor, the congressman, and the 16 councilors, eight each in the two local legislative districts of Muntinlupa.
+Local elections took place in Muntinlupa on May 9, 2022, within the 2022 Philippine general election.
+Voters elected the elective local posts in the city: the mayor, vice mayor, the congressman, and the 16 councilors, eight each in the two local legislative districts of Muntinlupa.

 Background

 Incumbent mayor Jaime Fresnedi is term-limited.
 Despite being eligible for a third and final consecutive term, incumbent representative Ruffy Biazon chose to run for mayor, thus switching places with Fresnedi, who will run in his place for a seat in Congress, with incumbent vice mayor Artemio Simundac as Biazon's running mate.
 They are running under the ticket of One Muntinlupa, a local party, with Fresnedi running under the Liberal Party.

 Former Bureau of Immigration commissioner and 2019 mayoralty candidate Marc Red Mariñas and Eulogio Dioko II, son of former vice mayor Celso Dioko, will also run for mayoralty and vice mayoralty posts under the People's Reform Party.